Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 1. In the **Attach Empty Disk** page, set the **Size** to _50_ GB and create the Disk.

 1. Wait until the attach disk process finishes.
-Repeat the steps 8 to 10 to create a second disk.
+Repeat the steps 9 and 10 to create a second disk.

 1. You will see three disks for the virtual machine: one for the **OS** and other two for **Data** and **Logs**.